What Is the Liminal Window? The GTM Concept That Explains Why Some Technical Consulting Firms Win Big

 The Cybersecurity Compliance Window: Mandate-Driven and Time-Locked

-CMMC 2.0, NIS2, and expanding SOC 2 requirements from enterprise procurement teams are creating predictable, time-locked demand spikes.
+NIS2, expanding SOC 2 requirements from enterprise procurement teams, and new SEC cyber disclosure rules are creating predictable, time-locked demand spikes.

-Defense contractors facing CMMC certification deadlines have a hard compliance date.
+Enterprise companies facing NIS2 or SOC 2 Type II requirements from their largest customers have a hard deadline.
 They need a partner who knows the certification path.
 They are not evaluating five firms and choosing the best — they are trying to find a credible firm before their deadline arrives.

 The window here is defined by the mandate calendar, not by market forces.
-Firms that build authority in CMMC readiness, NIS2 compliance, or SOC 2 for specific verticals before the deadline pressure intensifies will own the conversations.
+Firms that build authority in NIS2 readiness, SOC 2 for specific verticals, or SEC cyber disclosure compliance before the deadline pressure intensifies will own the conversations.
 Firms that arrive after the deadline pressure is already common knowledge will find a crowded field.

-The FPGA and Embedded AI Window: Technical and Narrow
+The Embedded Systems and AI Window: Technical and Narrow

-Defense primes and aerospace manufacturers are navigating the transition from traditional FPGA-based signal processing to FPGA architectures that incorporate AI inference at the edge.
+Telecoms operators and industrial systems manufacturers are navigating the transition from traditional FPGA-based signal processing to FPGA architectures that incorporate AI inference at the edge.

-This is technically complex, ITAR-sensitive, and poorly served by generalist technology consultancies.
-The firms that have built specific authority in AI-augmented FPGA design for defense applications are operating in a genuine liminal window — one that is narrow, technical, and almost invisible to anyone outside the domain.
+This is technically complex, latency-critical, and poorly served by generalist technology consultancies.
+The firms that have built specific authority in AI-augmented FPGA design for edge-deployed telecoms and industrial applications are operating in a genuine liminal window — one that is narrow, technical, and almost invisible to anyone outside the domain.

 The paradox is that its invisibility is the opportunity.
 If you can reach the right buyers in this window, competition is minimal.
-The challenge is that reaching them requires exactly the kind of targeted demand infrastructure that most FPGA consultancies have never needed to build.
+The challenge is that reaching them requires exactly the kind of targeted demand infrastructure that most embedded systems consultancies have never needed to build.

 Why Generalist Agencies Cannot Help You Here